-- The extent to which infection prevention and control precautions (including universal masking, hand hygiene, and physical distancing) are achieved based on the circumstances of the outing; - The resident's level of vulnerability due to any chronic or immunocompromised conditions; and - Duration of the outing, including whether it includes an overnight stay or vacation to another state.
+- The extent to which infection prevention and control precautions (including universal masking, hand hygiene, and physical distancing) are achieved based on the circumstances of the outing; - Whether the resident is fully vaccinated. - The resident's level of vulnerability due to any chronic or immunocompromised conditions; and - Duration of the outing, including whether it includes an overnight stay.